SHORT STORY 5

-"A conscious observation witnessed first-hand many fucking times, is not fucking speculation!"
+"A conscious observation witnessed first-hand many fucking times, is not a fucking assumption!"

 "Maybe.
-But how many times have I heard them confess to me, now that they're with a new guy, that they're doing the exact same fucking thing that they had once accused me of doing.
+But how many times have I heard them confess, now that they're with a new guy, that they're doing the exact same fucking shit that they once accused me of doing.
 Yet now they laugh about it.
 Their fun and games are all innocent, and like you say, no one gets hurt.
 Even though they're whoring around town.
 I could tell you some debaucherous fucking stories.
 Yet when they catch their current boyfriends so much as chatting with their ex, it's all, men are such fucking pigs.
-Yet these same exes will have some of the most sexually depraved conversations with me, Bruce, King Pig of the fucking universe.
-The burning hypocrisy here only serves as a reminder, that as bad as I was to all of them, they were doing the exact same shit behind my fucking back too!
+Still, these same girls will have some of the most sexually depraved conversations with me, Bruce, King Pig.
+The burning hypocrisy here only serves as a reminder, that as bad as I once was to all of them, they were doing the exact same shit behind my fucking back too!
 Because we're all the fucking same!
 The only difference between you and me, Natalie, is I want to go to fucking hell!"

 "It sounds like you're already there."